• Skip to primary navigation

 However, it's important to confirm that you're not importing an endangered species into your country.

-It's crucial to discern the harm caused by the illegal wildlife trade and the importance of conservation efforts.
+It's important to discern the harm caused by the illegal wildlife trade and the importance of conservation efforts.

-Poaching and illegal hunting not only threaten the survival of endangered species like elephants but also harm the ecosystems they inhabit.
+Poaching and illegal hunting not only threaten the survival of endangered species like elephants but also harm the systems they inhabit.

 The legality of elephant meat consumption banks on various factors, such as the country, import/export laws, and conservation efforts.